MerosCrypto/asmr/README.md

 # Atomic Swaps on Meros - Proof of Concept

 A proof-of-concept implementation of [Bitcoin-Monero Cross-chain Atomic Swap](https://github.com/h4sh3d/xmr-btc-atomic-swap/raw/master/whitepaper/xmr-btc.pdf), initially targeting Bitcoin and Meros.
-Despite this being protocol being designed for Monero, the cryptography within is directly applicable to any coins utilizing Ed25519.
-In accordance, this implementation was designed to be extremely easy to expand, so adding support for Monero/Nano should only take a few days (and the same goes for adding support for a different pair option than BTC, such as ETH).
+Despite this being protocol being designed for Monero, the cryptography within is directly applicable to nearly all coins without scripting functionality.
+In accordance, this implementation was designed to be extremely easy to expand, so adding support for new coins on either side should only take a few days.

+Currently, the following coins are supported:
+- Bitcoin
+- Meros
+- Nano

 While this is designed to be complete and accurate, it offers no security guarantees.
 This has not been audited and should be used at your own risk.